carltonkess/carltonkess/README.md

-- 👋 Hi, I’m @carltonkess
+- 👋 sup?, I’m @carltonkess
 - 👀 I’m interested in ...
-Web Devolopment and transitioning to Game Development
+Web, App, and Game Development, Music production and Sound Design
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, Python and eventually C++
+HTML, CSS, PHP, JavaScript, Python and eventually C++
 - 💞️ I’m looking to collaborate on ...
 Game Development Music and SFX.
-I'm nicer with Ableton Live than coding, but I'll get there!
 - 📫 How to reach me ...

 <!---